FriendsOfCake/awesome-cakephp/README.md

 *Plugins for working with event and task queues.*

 - [CakeQueuesadilla plugin](https://github.com/josegonzalez/cakephp-queuesadilla) - A plugin that provides queueing integration with a variety of backends (BeanstalkD, MySQL, Redis, etc.).
+- 🍰 [Queue plugin](https://github.com/cakephp/queue) - CakePHP core queue system for the [php-queue](https://php-enqueue.github.io) queue library.
 - 🍰 [Queue plugin](https://github.com/dereuromark/cakephp-queue) - A minimal and dependency-free queue solution.
-- 🍰 [Queue plugin](https://github.com/cakephp/queue) - CakePHP core queue system for the [php-queue](https://php-enqueue.github.io) queue library.
+- 🍰 [QueueScheduler plugin](https://github.com/dereuromark/cakephp-queue-scheduler) - A dependency-free crontab-like scheduler as DB driven solution and addon to Queue plugin.

 ## REST and API
 *Plugins and web tools for developing REST-ful APIs.*